GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/overview/index.md

 ### Run Lighthouse in Chrome DevTools {: #devtools }

-Lighthouse powers the **Audits** panel of Chrome DevTools.
+Lighthouse has its own panel in Chrome DevTools.
 To run a report:

 1. Download [Google Chrome for Desktop](https://www.google.com/chrome/browser/desktop/).
 1. In Google Chrome, go to the URL you want to audit.
 You can audit any URL on the web.